 “It’s very exciting to be able to have this new facility to reflect the work the students and faculty have done together and to honor Mike’s legacy and his desire to see this college thrive,” said Dr. Stephen H. Craft, dean of the College of Business.
 “These are exciting days to be studying business.
 Our enrollment is up, and we’re having great outcomes for students.
 This will allow us to enhance that process.
 I think Mike would be very happy to see that this facility is going to be dedicated to the work the faculty do and to know that this facility is going to have a direct impact on the lives of faculty and students.”

-The new building will be adjacent and attached to Morgan Hall and Comer Hall, where the college is currently housed.
-Once the new building is complete, the college will maintain its presence in Morgan Hall and Comer Hall.
+The new building will be adjacent and attached to Morgan Hall and Humanities Hall, where the college is currently housed.
+Once the new building is complete, the college will maintain its presence in Morgan Hall and Humanities Hall.